 "Our phones have been ringing," said assistant coach Mike Hyde of his talented junior.
 "We're getting tons of mail."

-"He's going to Chapel Hill on the 7th, 8th and 9th of November," Hyde said.
-"And then I think he's going to go down to NC State and Duke on Thanksgiving weekend."
+"He's going to Chapel Hill on the 7th, 8th and 9th of November," said Hyde.
+"Andthen I think he's going to go down to NC State and Duke on Thanksgiving weekend."

-Hyde informed IC that Boateng hadn't received offers from any of the three triangle schools yet, but he has already started to formulate some opinions on the area schools.
+Hyde informed us that Boateng hadn't received offers from any of the three triangle schools yet, but he has already started to formulate some opinions on the area schools.

-Boateng has already fielded quite a few offers, though.
+Boateng has already fielded quite a few offers.

 "Notre Dame, Georgetown, Villanova, Xavier, Penn State and Boston College have all offered," Hyde said.
-"We're excited about him and we think he'll get a lot more offers soon."
+"We're excited about (Boateng) and we think he'll get a lot more offers soon."